hijoput4/SharingWare/readme.md

     Use: https://r-roms.github.io/

-20-I have an old game and I wish to play it in a widescreen
+20-I have an old game and I wish to play it on a widescreen

     Use: https://www.wsgf.org/